 - Liquidators (ASIC): ASIC has prosecuted 73 people in the period from 1 January 2022 to 30 June 2022 for failing to assist registered liquidators in their investigations.
 With $340K in fines obtained, that is a staggering amount of litigation for the corporate regulator.
-And some own goals for those on the other side, as before ASIC commences prosecution action, individuals are given an opportunity to provide registered liquidators access to company books and a records to avoid prosecution action. historically, ASIC didn’t much focus on this area — clearly, that it is in the past and I don’t think that will change moving forward into a recession.
+And some own goals for those on the other side, as before ASIC commences prosecution action, individuals are given an opportunity to provide registered liquidators access to company books and records to avoid prosecution action.
+Historically, ASIC didn’t much focus on this area.
+Clearly, that is in the past and I don’t think that will change moving forward into a recession.

-- Foreign financial services providers (AFSL): ASIC is extending for a further 12 months the transitional relief for foreign financial services providers from the requirement to hold an AFSL when providing financial services to Australian wholesale clients.
-The new relief instrument also delays the commencement of the ASIC Corporations (Foreign Financial Services Providers — Funds Management Financial Services) Instrument 2020/199 until 1 April 2024.
-Under that instrument ASIC gives licensing relief to some FFSPs that provide funds management financial services to certain categories of Australian professional investors.
-For all the fanfare in 2020 with FFSPs losing their “sufficient equivalence” and “limited connection” relief, which allowed them operate in Australia if they were appropriately regulated in certain jurisdictions or if they engaged in limited activities, that change appears to have taken a long time to materialise.
+- Foreign Financial Services Providers (AFSL): ASIC is extending for a further 12 months the transitional relief for foreign financial services providers from the requirement to hold an AFSL when providing financial services to Australian wholesale clients.
+The new relief instrument also delays the commencement of the ASIC Corporations (Foreign Financial Services Providers Funds Management Financial Services) Instrument 2020/199 until 1 April 2024.
+Under that instrument, ASIC gives licensing relief to some FFSPs that provide funds management financial services to certain categories of Australian professional investors.
+For all the fanfare in 2020 with FFSPs losing their sufficient equivalence and limited connection relief, which allowed them to operate in Australia if they were appropriately regulated in certain jurisdictions or if they engaged in limited activities, that change appears to have taken a long time to materialise.
 No clues on why either, just speculation…

 - Climate Change (APRA): APRA has published the findings of its latest climate risk self-assessment survey conducted across the banking, insurance and superannuation industries.
 The responses to the survey from 64 medium to large institutions, and identified that: